Band inversion transition in HgTe nanowire grown along the [001] direction: Transformation of representation

 where

 We find that the transformed effective Hamiltonian has the same form as the first term of $H_{+}(k_{z})$ before the transformation [see Eq.~(\ref{eq_efHamil})].
 Recall that the first term of $H_{+}(k_{z})$ is actually the effective Hamiltonian in the isotropic approximation~\cite{RL2025c}.
 In this respect, the effect of the anisotropic Hamiltonian $H''$ can be regarded as a renormalization to the parameters $A\ldots\,G$ and $\Delta_{e,h_{1,2}}$ of the effective Hamiltonian in the isotropic approximation.
 The renormalized parameters of the effective Hamiltonian near the gap closing-and-reopening transition are given in Tab.~\ref{tab2}.
+Note that when the nanowire radius increases, the sign of parameter $A’$ changes (from positive to negative) at about $R\!=\!3.35$ nm, while the sign of parameter $B’$ changes (from negative to positive) at about $R\!=\!3.50$ nm.
+The sign changes of $A’$ and $B’$ do not occur simultaneously.
+This is possibly caused by the nonzero wave vector position ($k_{z}R\!\neq\!0$) of the gap-closing-and-reopening transition.